craigfrancis/iframe-height/readme.md

 # IFrame Height

-Due to the recent removal of the `@seamless` attribute on `<iframes>` from the WHATWG spec ([issue 331](https://github.com/whatwg/html/issues/331)).
+After the recent removal of the `@seamless` attribute on `<iframes>` from the WHATWG spec ([issue 331](https://github.com/whatwg/html/issues/331)).

-We still need to consider the problem of setting the height of iframes, so they contain their content (no scroll bars).
+We still need to consider the problem of setting the height of iframes, so they contain their content (without scroll bars).

 The current proposal uses 1 line of CSS: